baronefr/streaming-cosmic-rays/cloudveneto_doc.md

-# use our Spark cluster
+# deploy the Spark cluster on Cloud Veneto

 ## first setup